RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 |    Expose file <br/>threw STORAGE REST API   | No<br/>Storage does not proxy over <br/>the existing REST HTTP(S) server |                                                                                 Y                                                                                 |
 |        Allow nearline storage system        |                                   N                                   |                                                                                 Y                                                                                 |

-Once a file is managed by the Storage microservice, its product can be ordered by users.
+Once a file is managed by the Storage microservice, its products can be ordered by users.

 :::info
 Any product coming from an internal catalog will use the Storage microservice to referenciate or store its files